Masxshaqir/socialmediaclone/README.md

   npm run dev
   ```
 The application will be compiled and served locally at http://localhost:3000.
 Open this URL in your web browser to view the application.

+### Deployment to Heroku
+To deploy the application to Heroku, follow these steps:
+1. **Prerequisites**
+    - Ensure you have a Heroku account.
+    - Ensure your project is hosted on GitHub.
+2. **Steps**
+   - Create a New Heroku App.
+       Log in to your Heroku dashboard.
+       Click on the New button in the top right corner and select Create New App.
+       Provide a unique name for your app and choose a region.
+Click Create App.

+   - Connect to GitHub Repository
+       In your Heroku app dashboard, go to the Deploy tab.
+       In the Deployment method section, select GitHub.
+       Search for your repository by name and click Connect.

+   - Enable Automatic Deploys (Optional)
+       In the Deploy tab, you can enable Automatic Deploys from the GitHub branch of your choice.
+This will automatically deploy your app whenever you push changes to that branch.
+       Alternatively, you can deploy manually by clicking Deploy Branch under the Manual Deploy section.

 ### Screenshots